jayap6/SimulatedChatWindow/README.md

 # SimulatedChatWindow

-Build a simulated chat window application using JavaScript and HTML5 The filename of the HTML/Javascript file is “SimulatedChatWindow.html”
+This is a simulated chat window application using JavaScript and HTML5.
+The filename of the HTML/Javascript file is “SimulatedChatWindow.html”

 Design Details